 Do you think the project was the success you were hoping for?

 More than we’d hoped, I think.
 Now that we know how engaging this sort of challenge can be, and have experience of implementing it, we are planning to roll it out to schools across the UK next year.
 We are also keen to engage businesses and really get people thinking about what they might be capable of achieving if they add their collective cycling miles together and join them into one straight line.
 It’s so exciting.

 Do you feel proud about what the girls achieved?

 Extremely.
-There was one example in particular though, which concerned a girl in one of the schools who couldn’t ride a bike before the challenge begun.
-By the end of it we were seeing footage of her riding the length of the school grounds, looking absolutely delighted with herself.
+There was one example in particular though, which concerned a girl in one of the schools who couldn’t ride a bike before the challenge began.
+By the end of it, we were seeing footage of her riding the length of the school grounds, looking absolutely delighted with herself.
 Witnessing that sort of story is what makes it all worth it.

 Follow the continued adventures of the Adventure Syndicate, and find out more about their Schools Project, on their website here.